intel/iot-js-api/api/ble/README.md

 <a name="oncherror"></a>
 ##### The `onerror(handler)` method
-Registers a function to handle sa Bluetooth error concerning operations with Characteristics needs to be reported to the application.
+Registers a function to handle Bluetooth errors concerning operations with Characteristics that need to be reported to the application.
 The `handler` argument is a function that accepts an [`Error`](https://nodejs.org/api/errors.html#errors_class_error) object as argument.

 <a name="characteristicrequest"></a>
 ### The `BluetoothCharacteristicRequest` interface